 At first glance our design-based results (relative amount of newly formed bone of 24.2% at 34 wk after GBR-MSA) do not speak in favor of our approach compared to the use of BMSCs (among the six studies reviewed in[63] in which BMSCs were applied and histomorphometric analysis was performed at 24 wk after surgery, three studies reported a relative amount of newly formed bone of more than 24%).
-However, our decision to use UA-ADRCs rather than other types of cells (including ASCs, BMSCs, PDSCs, allogenic and/or modified ASCs/BMSCs, dental-derived mesenchymal stem cell-like cells (reviewed in[68]) or induced pluripotent stem cells) was based on the fact that UA-ADRCs are the only type of cell that allows immediate usage at point of care, with the lowest safety concerns in cell-based therapy as no culturing or modification is required.
+However, our decision to use UA-ADRCs rather than other types of cells (including ASCs, BMSCs, periosteal derived stem cells, allogeneic and/or modified ASCs/BMSCs, dental-derived mesenchymal stem cell-like cells (reviewed in[68]) or induced pluripotent stem cells) was based on the fact that UA-ADRCs are the only type of cell that allows immediate usage at point of care, with the lowest safety concerns in cell-based therapy as no culturing or modification is required.
 This is fundamentally different from all other types of cells that have been considered for cell-based therapies in dentistry (reviewed in[69]).
-Regarding safety concerns one must keep in mind that, e.g., potential oncogenesis currently limits the clinical translation of induced pluripotent stem cells[70,71], and applying allogenic cells may cause the production of donor-specific antibodies and cell induced immune response[54,55].
-The only other cell-based therapy that allows immediate usage at point of care is autologous bone marrow aspirate concentration (BMAC), which was investigated in two studies on GBR-MSA [with bovine bone mineral (BBM) as OIS].
-One of these studies was a case report on a 46-year-old partially edentulous man, showing a relative amount of newly formed bone of 27% at 12 wk after surgery, without control treatment[72].
-The other study[73] was a randomized controlled trial (from the same lab as[72], published in the same year and using exactly the same procedure for harvesting bone marrow aspirate than used in[72]), reporting a mean relative amount of newly formed bone of only 12.6% at 12 wk after surgery (n = 34 patients), with a mean relative amount of newly formed bone of only 14.3% at 12 wk after grafting BBM and autologous bone (n = 11 patients)[73].
+Regarding safety concerns one must keep in mind that, e.g., potential oncogenesis currently limits the clinical translation of induced pluripotent stem cells[70,71], and applying allogeneic cells may cause the production of donor-specific antibodies and cell induced immune response[54,55].
+The only other cell-based therapy that allows immediate usage at point of care is autologous BMAC, which was investigated in two studies on GBR-MSA (BBM as OIS).
+One of these studies was a case report on a 46-year-old partially edentulous man, showing a relative amount of newly formed bone of 27% at 12 wk after surgery without control treatment[72].
+The other study[73] was a randomized controlled trial (from the same lab as[72], published in the same year, and using exactly the same procedure for harvesting bone marrow aspirate as used in[72]), reporting a mean relative amount of newly formed bone of only 12.6% at 12 wk after surgery (n = 34 patients), with a mean relative amount of newly formed bone of only 14.3% at 12 wk after grafting BBM and autologous bone (n = 11 patients)[73].
 It is of note that only in the latter study[73] whole specimens were shown and methodological details of the histomorphometric analysis were provided.
-The data of the latter study[73] are in line with the data obtained with our control treatment (c.f.
-Figure 7) and indicate that the use of UA-ADRCs may be more effective than the use of BMAC in GBR-MSA.
+The data of the latter study[73] are in line with the data obtained with our control treatment (Figure 7) and indicates that the use of UA-ADRCs may be more effective than the use of BMAC in GBR-MSA.